Specialized Journalism and Elective Courses

-JOUR 4100D – Covering Indigenous Canada
+JOUR 4100D – Journalism, Indigenous Peoples and Canada

 What role should journalists play on the path towards reconciliation between Canadians and Indigenous peoples?
 This course explores how journalism in Canada has been associated with colonialism, from the foundational narratives of Indigenous peoples during westward expansion through to contemporary stereotypes.
-The seminar will challenge students to confront misrepresentation in the news media but also consider new strategies and ethical frameworks for covering Indigenous Canada in the era of reconciliation.
+The seminar will challenge students to confront misrepresentation in the news media but also consider new strategies and ethical frameworks for covering Indigenous peoples in the era of reconciliation.